-On average, 123 Americans commit suicide every single day, and now suicide has become the 10th leading cause of death in the United States.
+On average, 123 Americans commit suicide every single day, and now suicide has become the 10th leading cause of death in the U.S.

 But among Americans between the ages of 10 and 34, it is now the second leading cause of death.